Navaratnas: Akbar's Navaratna

 According to popular tradition, the court of the Mughal ruler Akbar had nine intellectuals called the Navarāṭṇas or the nine gems.
 As in Vikramāditya's case, this tradition has no historical basis.
-According to historian G.S.
-Sardesai, Hindu pāṇḍits in the court of Shah Jahan or Dara Shikoh - Jagannāthrai or Kavindrachārya - may have started this tradition.
+According to historian Govind Sakharam Sardesai, Hindu paṇḍits in the court of Shah Jahan or Dara Shikoh - Jagannāthrai or Kavindrachārya - may have started this tradition.

 Since this tradition is historically inaccurate, the names of the nine gems varies between sources.
 Some of the names included in various lists include: